Oluwakemi-moyin/capstone_project_customerdata/README.md

    - Microsoft Excel- Use of formulas like Subscription Duration
       - Pivot table
         - for calculations like; , Average Revenue, Distinct Count of Customers, Top 10 Customers by Revenue and
-        - to show results like; Total Subscription duration, Total Revenue by Region and Subscription type, Number of Cancellations and Renewals, Region/Subscription type by  Distinct count of customers.
+        - to show results like; Total Subscription duration, Total Revenue by Region and Subscription type, Number of Cancellations and Renewals, Region/Subscription type by distinct count of customers.
         FORMULA:
         ```
          Subscription Duration = (Subscription End - Subscription Start)